 At the end of August, all new Marlboro students will arrive on campus, drop off their belongings, and set off into the world.
 You may venture up mountains, paddle down rivers, explore the meaning of ritual in every day life, or investigate your surroundings through the lens of science.
 You may spend your nights in a tent under a canopy of stars, or cozy up in a cabin, sipping late night tea.
 You will explore what it means to build connections, push your growing edge, and explore integrating into Marlboro College in whatever stage of life you find yourself in.
 Whether you’re coming to college for the first time, transferring for a better fit, or returning to academics after a different kind of life, Bridges is a space for deep experiential learning, building honest relationships, and recognizing the need for transition.

-All trips are designed and led by current Marlboro College students and recent alums, with organizational and logistical support provided by Liza Mitrofanova (Bridges Program Director) and Adam Katrick (Director of Outdoor Programs).
+All trips are designed and led by current Marlboro College students and recent alums, with organizational and logistical support provided by Liza Mitrofanova (Bridges Program Director) and Nikolas Katrick (Director of Outdoor Programs).
 Support is also provided by Res Life, Student Life Coordinators, alumni, and student employees.

 Any questions can be addressed to the Liza, the Bridges Program Director, at email@example.com.